United Airlines Flight 328: Engine

-According to the Air Line Pilots Association (ALPA), the captain had been with United Airlines since 1990 and the first officer had been with United since 1999.
-Both pilots were based in San Francisco.

 Incident

 The aircraft arrived at Denver International Airport (DEN) as flight UA2465 at 10:50 local time.
 At 13:04 local time it departed normally from Runway 25 en route to Daniel K. Inouye International Airport (HNL) as flight UA328.
 According to Flight Data Recorder (FDR) data and flight crew interviews by NTSB, about four minutes after takeoff, the airplane was climbing through an altitude of about 12,500 feet with an airspeed of about 280 kn.
 The flight crew indicated to the NTSB that they advanced power at that time to minimize time in expected turbulence during their climb up to their assigned altitude of flight level 230 (roughly 23,000 ft).
-Immediately after the throttles were advanced, a loud bang was recorded on the Cockpit Voice Recorder (CVR).
+Immediately after the throttles were advanced, a loud bang was recorded on the cockpit voice recorder (CVR).
 FDR data indicated the engine made an uncommanded shutdown and the engine fire warning activated shortly after.
 A fan blade out failure within the right (#2) engine resulted in parts of the engine cowling disintegrating and falling to the ground in Broomfield, Colorado.
 No one on the ground or in the aircraft was injured, although flying debris resulted in a hole in the wing to body fairing, a non-critical composite part designed to reduce aerodynamic drag.

 The flight crew contacted air traffic control to declare an emergency and request a left turn to return to the airport.
 The flight crew began to complete checklists, including the engine fire checklist.
 As part of the checklist, the flight crew discharged both fire extinguisher bottles into the engine, but the engine fire warning did not extinguish until the airplane was on an extended downwind for landing.
 The flight crew continued to prepare for the emergency landing by completing additional critical checklists and verifying airplane performance for landing.
 They elected not to dump fuel for safety and time reasons and determined that the excess landing weight was not significant enough to outweigh other considerations.